EmanuelAntol/DE1/README.md

 <img src="img/Top_level_Schema.png">

-### pulse_enable
-The pulse_enable component sends 15 us wide pulse to the HS-SR04‘s trigger pin, which will start measuring proces.
-This component is dependant on the clock signal.
-If the clock signal is 0 it will not activate the HS-SR04 sensor.

 ### sensor_read

-The sensor_read component is working as a finite state machine with 3 states (Waiting, Counting, Write) and it is used to measure the width of the pulse received from the HS-SR04’s echo pin, convert it to a binary distance value and sends it to the [bin_bcd](#bin_bcd).
-The sensor is calibrated to the ambient temperature of 20°C.
+The `sensor_readv2` component functions as a finite state machine with three states: **Waiting**, **Counting**, and **Write**.
+It is responsible for measuring the width of the pulse received from the HS-SR04’s echo pin, converting it into a binary distance value, and sending it to the [bin_bcd](#bin_bcd) component.
+The sensor is calibrated to an ambient temperature of 20°C, although this can be easily adjusted.

+The component also includes an echo signal synchronizer and a "debouncer" to ensure accurate readings from the sensor, even when the falling or leading edges of the echo signal are distorted.

-If the measured distance is out of bounds, it will activate an error signal.
-Distance bounds are customizable through genreic component parameters.
+If the measured distance falls outside the acceptable range, the component will trigger an error signal.
+Distance bounds are customizable through generic component parameters.
+Specific software mechanisms for this component are documented in comments directly within the source <a href="source/ProjektDE1/ProjektDE1.srcs/sources_1/imports/256762/Sensor_readv2.vhd">file</a>.
 ![[tb_sensor_readv2.png]](img/tb_sensor_readv2.png)

 ### bin_bcd